FruitieX/znc-nodifier/README.md

     local scheme to access a mobile application.
 Keyword expansion is performed on this value.

+*   `message_uri_markasread = ""`

+    URI that a markasread message will be sent to while using the custom URL service.
+    Keyword expansion is performed on this value.
+Only used if the mark_asread option is enabled.

 *   `message_uri_post = "no"`

     When using the custom URL service, this option allows you to specify whether to use the